-Primary Sponsor Secondary Sponsor Project Title Project Description Total Estimated Project Cost ICAAP Funding Request Tr City of Altoona Intelligent Transportation System (ITS) Master Plan Development of a city-wide Intelligent Transportation System (ITS) Master Plan that would guide future deployment of all advanced technologies meant to improve transportation operations and reduce vehicle emissions. \$95,000 \$76,000 ltoona The ITS Master Plan will allow the city to optimally leverage the considerable investment in their city-wide fiber communication system to monitor and improve traffic flows on major corridors and around key event centers, like Adventureland Park and Prairie Meadows.
-Improving traffic flow will help mitigate increasing emissions associated with delays at traffic signals, numerous event related backups, and significant trolling for event center parking spots.
+Primary Sponsor Secondary Sponsor Project Title Project Description Total Estimated Project Cost ICAAP Funding Request Altoona City of Altoona Intelligent Transportation System (ITS) Master Plan Development of a city-wide Intelligent Transportation System (ITS) Master Plan that would guide future deployment of all advanced technologies meant to improve transportation operations and reduce vehicle emissions.
+The ITS Master Plan will allow the city to optimally leverage the considerable investment in their city-wide fiber communication system to monitor and improve traffic flows on major corridors and around key event centers, like Adventureland Park and Prairie Meadows.
+Improving traffic flow will help mitigate increasing emissions associated with delays at traffic signals, numerous event related back- ups, and significant trolling for event center parking spots.
 Overall, the Altoona ITS Master Plan will serve to document and benchmark existing conditions and define a path forward for implementing new technologies across the city to effectively monitor and manage traffic.
-These types of projects that develop comprehensive master plans for cities to relieve traffic congestion and reduce pollution along major arterial corridors have been successfully funded by lowa Department of Transportation ICAAP grants in other cities across lowa.
-DART Bondurant Route #17 Extension to Bondurant - Year 3 In November 2020 DART extended service on Route #17 from the Outlets of Des Moines to 1st Street N and NE 62nd Avenue in Bondurant.
+These types of projects that develop comprehensive master plans for cities to relieve traffic congestion and reduce pollution along major arterial corridors have been successfully funded by lowa Department of Transportation ICAAP grants in other cities across lowa. \$95,000 \$76,000 DART Bondurant Route #17 Extension to Bondurant - Year 3 In November 2020 DART extended service on Route #17 from the Outlets of Des Moines to 1st Street N and NE 62nd Avenue in Bondurant.
 This extension of service provides the citizens of Bondurant daily fixed-route transit options in addition to the weekly on-call route that connects Bondurant to the cities of Altoona and Ankeny with transfer options to Des Moines.
 The extension of service also coincided with the opening of the Amazon facility, providing transportation options for the 1,000 new full-time positions that were created.
 The estimated net annual operating costs for the third year of the extension are \$65,500, with DART requesting 80% in ICAAP funding or \$52,400.
-65500 52400 DART overall ridership is still at about 60% of what was pre-pandemic.
-DART is working to retute to pre-pandemic.
-DART is working to retute to pre-pandemic ridership over the next two fiscal years increasing from 2.6 million rides FY22 to 4.4 million rides by the end of FY22.
-This is a critical time to encourage transit ridership as people begin to settle into new habits post-pandemic.
-DART Outreach and Education Campaign Returning to pre-pandemic ridership on Fix Route will require active ridership recruitment and education so first-time riders understan how to use public transit.
-Returning to pre-pandemic ridership on RideShare will require significant education and outreach to employers throughout the state who are struggling to attract and retain workers as we struggling to attract and retain workers. stronger rate than most other transit systems, overall ridership is still at about 60% of what it was pre-pandemic.
+65500 52400 DART DART Outreach and Education Campaign While DART's ridership has recovered at a stronger rate than most other transit systems, overall ridership is still at about 60% of what it was pre-pandemic.
 DART is working to return to pre-pandemic ridership over the next two fiscal years increasing from 2.6 million rides in FY22 to 4.4 million rides by the end of FY24.
 This is a critical time to encourage transit ridership as people begin to settle into new habits post-pandemic.
-50000 40000 Route will require active ridership recruitment and education so first-time riders understand how to use public transit.
-Returning to prepandemic ridership on RideShare will require significant education and outreach to employers throughout the state who are struggling to attract and retain workers as well as individuals who may already be commuting Urbandale ICAAP 100th Street Signal Coordination Includes the installation of adaptive signal control technology along 100th Street at 5 signalized intersections from Plum Drive in Urbandale, IA to NW 54th Avenue in Urbandale/Johnston, IA. \$125,000 \$100,000 West Des Moines Traffic System Vehicle Detection Improvement Project - Phase 2 Replace existing vehicle detection method, such as in ground loops, with state of the art, single point, video detection. \$540,000 \$432,000
+Returning to pre-pandemic ridership on Fixed Route will require active ridership recruitment and education so first-time riders understand how to use public transit.
+Returning to prepandemic ridership on RideShare will require significant education and outreach to employers throughout the state who are struggling to attract and retain workers as well as individuals who may already be commuting long distances to work.
+50000 40000 Urbandale ICAAP 100th Street Signal Coordination Includes the installation of adaptive signal control technology along 100th Street at 5 signalized intersections from Plum Drive in Urbandale, IA to NW 54th Avenue in Urbandale/Johnston, IA. \$125,000 \$100,000 West Des Moines Traffic System Vehicle Detection Improvement Project - Phase 2 Replace existing vehicle detection method, such as in ground loops, with state of the art, single point, video detection. \$540,000 \$432,000